aljylany/yukibot6059/replit.md

 # Overview

-This project is an advanced Arabic-language Telegram economic simulation bot named "يوكي" (Yuki), designed to offer a comprehensive virtual economy experience.
+This project is an advanced Arabic-language Telegram economic simulation bot named "يوكي" (Yuki), designed to offer a comprehensive virtual economy experience powered by artificial intelligence.
 Its core purpose is to provide an engaging and interactive platform for users to participate in banking, real estate, stock trading, farming, and player-vs-player systems within a virtual environment.
-The project aims to integrate robust security, advanced AI interactions, and entertainment features, establishing a dynamic and responsive bot that protects its personality while offering deep economic simulation and social interaction.
-The business vision is to create a leading virtual economic game within the Telegram ecosystem, attracting a wide user base through its unique features and immersive Arabic-centric design.
+The project now integrates comprehensive AI systems across all modules, creating natural conversations, intelligent economic analysis, and adaptive gaming experiences.
+The bot features advanced AI-driven message processing, smart economic suggestions, interactive AI games, and personality protection mechanisms.
+The business vision is to create the leading AI-powered virtual economic game within the Telegram ecosystem, attracting a wide user base through its unique intelligent features and immersive Arabic-centric design.

 # User Preferences